p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module_4/task4_3.md

 ![](../png/module4/task4_3_p1.png)

-**Step 2:** Repeat steps 3 and 4 for applications:
+**Step 2:** Repeat steps 3 and 4 for applications and use your **student number** to change the **IP address B octet** and save the changes with **Ctrl+s**:
 * 4.2-create-https-app-via-fast.json
 * 4.3-create-https-waf-app-via-fast.json
 After deploying both apps you should have these views on the BIG-IP.

 ```
 Note:
 Make sure the defined IP addresses are matching your defined CIDR and network octets.
 Align the given values with your student number.
 ```

 ![](../png/module4/task4_3_p2.png)